 The vehicle has Plaxton Bustler single deck bodywork and was new to Harris Bus in October 1986, along with three sisters.
 The coach pedigree is no surprise given that Harris Bus was created to operate all the local stage carriage work & contracts of sister company Harris Coaches, following de-regulation of local bus services in 1986.

 The bodywork is extremely rare, with only around 50 examples ever made.
 Ralphs Coaches of Longford had the biggest single fleet with 26 Bustler bodies on Ford chassis for contracts at Heathrow Airport (thus some had offside doors fitted too) - two of these are known to still exist in New Zealand; one as a caravan!!
 Fellow Essex independant (at that time) Hedingham also had at least one on a Leyland Leopard chassis.

-D302PEV and its sisters were the first new vehicles for Harris Bus and formed part of the initial launch fleet for the company - so with my other former Harris bus vehicle (P337ROO) being one of the last vehicles new to Harris Bus, and indeed part of the fleet when Harris Bus finally ceased operations, I now have vehicles representing both the start and end of Harris Bus & thus two of the companies three liveries.
-I wonder if I might end up with a third somewhere in the middle that carried the Blue & White livery???!!!!
+D302PEV and its three sisters (click here for more about them) were the first new vehicles for Harris Bus and formed part of the initial launch fleet for the company - so with my other former Harris bus vehicle (P337ROO) being one of the last vehicles new to Harris Bus, and indeed part of the fleet when Harris Bus finally ceased operations, I used to have vehicles representing both the start and end of Harris Bus & thus two of the companies three liveries.